 Use an Online Appraisal Service

-Many appraisers have become quite adept at evaluating antiques using detailed photographs submitted through online appraisal services.
+Many antiques experts have become quite adept at evaluating antiques using detailed photographs submitted through online appraisal services.
 While these types of appraisals may not be acceptable for insurance purposes, they will give you a short written report on what you have and what the object is worth.
 ValueThisNow.com is one service to consider for a reasonably priced appraisal like this.

 There are also a number of online services offering free appraisals.
 Because these websites are inundated with questions, the turnaround may not be quick and you probably won't get much information about what you're submitting.
 Nevertheless, you can try a site like AppraisalDay.com.
-Many high end auction houses offer free appraisals for items they're considering accepting on consignment as well.
+Many high end auction houses offer free appraisals for ultra valuable items they're considering accepting on consignment as well.

 Hire a Professional Appraiser